paulbradish/awesome-digital-marketing/README.md

 ## Analytics
 Analytics is the process of examining and interpreting large sets of data in order to uncover patterns, gain insights, and-making.
 This involves using various tools and techniques to extract meaning from data, including statistical analysis, machine learning, and data visualization.
 The goal of __Data Analytics__ is to turn raw data into actionable insights that can be used to improve business operations, identify new opportunities, and solve complex problems.
- -___Analytics Dashboards___
+  - __Analytics Dashboards__
       - [Agency Analytics](https://agencyanalytics.com/) - Monitor all of your client's marketing channels in one seamless dashboard.
 All fully branded for your agency.
 Give clients access to the interface or app as if you built the platform in-house.
       - [Dash This](https://dashthis.com/) - An automated marketing reporting tool created to help marketers save hours of manual work by integrating numerous APIs into one customized web analytics dashboard.
       - [Databox](https://databox.com/) - Connect all of your data in one place, visualize performance trends, monitor progress toward your goals, make more informed decisions, collaborate and report as you go with custom views and deep-dives for each function in your organization.
       - [Geckoboard](https://www.geckoboard.com/) - No hassle professional KPI dashboards.
 Features over 80 integrations that you can build into a real-time dashboard.
       - [Klipfolio](https://www.klipfolio.com/) - From custom dashboards and reports to self-serve exploration and analysis, this SaaS helps you centralize data and gives you the power to make decisions with confidence.
  - __Analytics Resources__
      - [Cross Validated](https://stats.stackexchange.com/) - A question and answer site for people interested in statistics, machine learning, data analysis, data mining, and data visualization.
      - [Occam's Razor](https://www.kaushik.net/avinash/) - Web analytics blog authored by longtime digital marketing evangelist @google, Avinash Kaushik.